dotnet/WatsonWebserver/README.md

 A simple C# async web server for handling incoming RESTful HTTP/HTTPS requests.

-## New in v1.1.0
+## New in v1.2.0
-- Added support for routes.
-The default handler can be used for cases where a matching route isn't available, for instance, to build a custom 404 response.
+- Dynamic route support using C#/.NET regular expressions (see RegexMatcher library)

 ## Test App
 A test project is included which will help you exercise the class library.

+## Important Notes
+- Watson Webserver will always check for static routes, then dynamic (regex) routes, then the default route.
+- When defining dynamic routes (regular expressions), be sure to add the most specific routes first.
+Dynamic routes are evaluated in-order and the first match is used.

 ## Example using Routes
 ```